kushal3980/Quora-Question-Pair-Similarity/README.md

 ## Model Training

 Train both Random Forest and XGBoost models using the extracted features.
 Random Forest has shown better accuracy for predicting question pair similarity in this project.

-## Contributing

-Contributions are welcome.
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.